levatech007/aviation-api-sample/README.md

 - Heroku

 ## Current Features:
-- Client can request an api key with a valid email
+- User can request an api key with a valid email
-- Generate, save, and email new api key
+- Generate, save, and email new api key to user
-- Rate limited: currently set at 10 requests per 15 minutes
+- Rate limited: currently set to 10 requests per 15 minutes
 - URL version control (/api/v1/...)
 - Request flight schedules between two airports for a given date
 - Request target airport's non-stop routes